JackSzwergold/Cheat-Sheets/content/Ubuntu - Updates and Repository Items.md

     sudo aptitude install linux-generic-lts-trusty linux-image-generic-lts-trusty

 That command is specific to upgrading the HWE in Ubuntu 12.04 so if you see that message come up in another version of Ubuntu be sure to use the command recommended for your particular Ubuntu install.

-***

-*Ubuntu - Updates and Repository Items (c) by Jack Szwergold; written on September 11, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*